 As a service to our customers we are always happy to advise regarding any of your New Zealand travel plans or to assist you in making onward travel arrangements when you are here.

 Guests are encouraged to relax and enjoy their surroundings, so formal clothes are not required.
 Include sunscreen, sunglasses and bathing costumes in the summer and also warm clothing as some nights can still be a little chilly.
 We recommended that guests bring comfortable, practical clothing, and walking shoes for bush walks.
 Remember that it is a mountain climate, which means that temperatures can vary during the day, so be ready to pull on a jersey or jacket if a sou’wester blows up one afternoon in January!

 Days are comfortably active and guests will find that a reasonable level of fitness will ensure they enjoy all activities to the fullest.

 230/240 volts, 50 hertz.
 International adaptors are available.

-New Zealand has many internet Cafés, so email is always available.
-At the Flyinn base, Geordie Hill, guests have good wireless internet available, and also fax and phone services are available.
-Generally in New Zealand there is resonably good mobile phone coverage, however our base at Geordie Hill is situated out of coverage.
+New Zealand has many internet cafés, so email is always available.
+At the Flyinn™ base, Geordie Hill, guests have access to good wireless internet, and also fax and phone services are available.
+Generally in New Zealand there is reasonably good mobile phone coverage, however our base at Geordie Hill is situated out of coverage.